open-mmlab/mmengine/docs/en/migration/model.md

            optim_wrapper.update_params(loss)
 ```

-Then the specify it when building Runner:
+Then we can specify it when building Runner:

 ```python
 cfg = dict(model_wrapper_cfg=dict(type='CustomDistributedDataParallel'))